Meet our #FoodforThoughtBerlin panelists: Sebastian Stricker, Moritz Waldstein, and Julian LechnerSustainability

 What motivated you to start a company that combines sustainability with F&B?

 Sebastian: Social entrepreneurship in the F&B space (and the subsequent founding of share) comes from the culmination of my previous experiences: consulting in the private sector, and working with the World Food Programme and The Clinton Foundation in non-profit.
 I believe that social responsibility is not only rewarding, but can also be a competitive advantage in business.

 Julian: Materials.
 Looking at old materials, extending their lifetimes, recycling and upcycling them, and ultimately transforming them into new objects.
 My background lies in product design, where avoiding additional waste and creating multi-usage solutions had always been my interest.
 Kaffeeform started when I looked into recycling coffee grounds and explored the creation of something new from coffee waste, rather than let it go into a landfill or incineration plant.

 Moritz: Water is fundamental for our survival.
 There are few things that need to be more sustainable than water since there’s such a limited amount of it.
-With Mitte, we’re not just here to provide users with access to water, but taking a step further to provide water that is also healthy, to improve lives and people’s health.
+With Mitte, we’re not just here to provide users with access to water, but taking a step further to improve lives.
 This can only be done in a sustainable manner in the long term, there is no quick fix.

 There are many different views as to what constitutes a ‘sustainable’ food system, and what falls within its scope.
 What do you think sustainable food should be about?